 This is an institutional award to qualified research institutions that can offer a meaningful research experience to undergraduate college students.
-The institution applies, with an internal selection process outlined, in which the institution grants the awards to sponsor/student pairs.
+A program director applies on behalf of the institution, with an internal selection process outlined, in which the sponsor/student pairs apply together for one of the awards from the institution.

-- The institution must include a student recruitment plan that is open to students at any school, who will be assigned to a sponsor at the awarded institution for the 10-week experience. - A student enrolled at an outside institution may have a co-sponsor from his/her home institution who attests that the student is a good candidate for the training, and who serves as a liaison between the student's home institution and the awarded institution where the work will be done. - The institution is strongly encouraged to recruit students from racial and ethnic groups that are underrepresented in science (Black/African-American, Hispanic/Latino, Native American, Pacific Islander). - The institution may apply for support for two to five students per year.
-The request must be justified by the institution, based on how many students they can effectively manage. - This is a three-year award that supports two to five students per institution, per year.
-Renewal is based on satisfactory interim reporting from students, sponsors, and the program director.
+- The institution must include a student recruitment plan that is open to students at any school.
+A sponsor/student team may be located at any non-research undergraduate, if there is a letter from the sponsoring institution assuring support for the project and responsibility for the student's work. - The institution is strongly encouraged to recruit students from racial and ethnic groups that are underrepresented in science (Black/African-American, Hispanic/Latino, Native American, Pacific Islander). - The institution may apply for support for two to five students per year.
+The request must be justified by the institution, based on how many students they can effectively manage.